Shrey0561/Beyond-the-First-Click-Funnel-Retention-Predictive-CLV-Strategy-SQL-Power-BI-Python/README.md

 - Exposure to segmentation, churn scoring, and fraud overlay techniques
 - Understanding of how user behavior links to revenue risk and retention strategy
 - Practice turning complex data into stakeholder-facing insights
+- Ability to frame customer behavior through a funnel and retention lens, not just descriptive churn metrics

 ## Let's Connect
 I'm building my career in data analytics and love uncovering business insights through customer behavior and segmentation.
 Feel free to reach out via: